-'''

 pcs cluster start

-'''

 Wait for the host to become the DC.
-The output of pcs status should look as it did in Section 4.1.6, "Disable STONITH and Quorum".
+The output of pcs status should look as it did in the section called "Disable STONITH and Quorum".

-4.3.2.
 Integrate as Guest Node

 If you didn't already do this earlier in the verify host to guest connection section, add the KVM guest's IP address to the host's /etc/hosts file so we can connect by hostname.
 For this example: